Also, 8 ways to combat the most common spending triggers that Moms face

 Common spending triggers for Moms

-So I did some very unofficial research in looking at common spending triggers, I simply asked Moms, “What are some spending triggers that you have?”
+So I did some very unofficial research in looking at emotional spending, I simply asked Moms, “What are some spending triggers that you have?”
 And oh boy, did they answer!
 This is great, that means that they know certain things can impact their purchasing decisions and get them to spend more.
 Remember, “knowing is half the battle” (I am baffled about why/how that quote is credited to GI Joe, but I’ll still take it because it’s totally true!)

 Mome’s reporting feelings of…